 Unfortunately, American society has moved far away from this common-sense notion that children come first.
 So many things seem to get higher billing, such as the desire to eliminate racial and ethnic disparities in child welfare system involvement (even when they reflect differences in parenting), parents’ objections to government interference, and taxpayers’ desire to spend less money.
 Through her blog, Marie Cohen hopes to show how these alternative priorities can hurt children.
 She envisions a child-centered child welfare system, where child safety and well-being are front and center.

 Child Welfare Monitor is the blog of Marie K. Cohen (MPA, MSW).
 Marie is a child advocate, researcher, and policy analyst.
 She has a Bachelor’s Degree in Sociology from Harvard University, a Masters in Public Affairs from Princeton University, and a Masters in Social Work from the University of Maryland.
 After a career as a policy analyst and researcher, Marie obtained her Masters in Social Work in 2009.
 She worked as social worker in the District of Columbia’s child welfare system for five years.
-She left in despair at how the system seems to have many priorities that are higher than the welfare of children.
+She left in January 2015 in despair at how the system seems to have many priorities that are higher than the welfare of children.
 She decided to start a blog to write about these problems.
 She also became a member of the Citizen’s Review Committee for the DC Child and Family Services Agency and the DC Child Fatality Review Commission and a mentor to a foster youth and is now in her fourth year as a mentor to a wonderful young lady who is now seventeen years old.

 Tragically, Marie and her husband Tom learned of the death of their 25-year-old son from ketoacidosis due to undiagnosed diabetes at the end of September, 2017.
 While struggling to come to terms with this devastating loss, Marie has vowed not to stop fighting for children who do not receive the love and care with which her son was surrounded, children who may even be killed by the people who are supposed to be caring for them.